 IV.
-IV.
 Procedure

-- (1) Every Arrangement Procured Every Broward Health Contract and entered into by the District shall follow be Procured consistent with the applicable provisions of the CodeBusiness and Procurement Code, Design and Construction Code, or, to the extent the Arrangement is exempted from the Code, anysuch other applicable policy in the Procurement Policy Table, relevant Broward Health policy, or Standard Operating Proceduregoverning the particular Procurement. - 2.
-(2) Before entering into and binding Broward Health to a Contract, Every every Arrangement Contract entered into by the District-shall be reviewed by the District's Compliance and Ethics Department to determine whether the counterparty such Arrangement is a Focus Arrangementa Referral Source.
-To the extent an the counterparty to a Contract is Arrangement is deemed a Focus Arrangement a Referral Source, such Focus Arrangement shall always be in the form of a written Contract signed by both parties to the Contract and shall always conform to the requirements of Policy GA 004-441: Physician and Non-Physician Financial Arrangement Review, Approval, Tracking and Monitoring and Section III.D of the Corporate Integrity Agreement entered into on August 31, 2015 between the District and the Office of Inspector General, U.S. Department of Health and Human Services ("CIA")Contract shall comply with Applicable Law and any other applicable Board policy or resolution or administrative policy governing the entry into and administration of Contracts with Referral Sources. - 3.
-(3) Unless an exception otherwise exists as defined in Section V, Exceptions, belowto this Policy applies to a particular Contract, Contract Initiators shall submit all requests to enter into Contracts requests shall be submitted by the Contract Initiator in the Contracts Management System, and all requested Contracts shall be routed through the Contracts Management System where it will be reviewed and approved for review and approval prior to its the Contract's execution. - 4.
-(4) Contracts AdministrationBroward Health's Office of the General Counsel shall supervise and oversee the Contracting Process to ensure that all Contracts are properly routed to all applicable departments, divisions, and employees to receive the proper reviews and approvals before the Contracts' execution. - 5.
-(5) The Office of the General Counsel, as deemed necessary, may establish other policies and standard operating procedures to administer, implement, and interpret this Policy and that govern the oversight, administration, and review of Broward Health's Contracts.
-Contracting Process procedure is set forth in Contracts Administration's Standard Operating Procedure (a link to the Standard Operating Procedure can be found below). - 6.
-(6) Unless otherwise excepted by this Policy, after the Contracting Process, all Contracts shall be executed by an Authorized Signatory and a copy of the fully executed Contract shall be stored within the proper arrangement of the Contracts Management System.
-Following the Contracting Process, all Contracts shall be executed by Corporate Executive Management.
+- 1. Every Broward Health Contract shall be Procured consistent with the applicable provisions of the Business and Procurement Code, Design and Construction Code, or such other applicable policy governing the particular Procurement. - Before entering into and binding Broward Health to a Contract, every Contract shall be reviewed to determine whether the counterparty is a Referral Source.
+To the extent the counterparty to a Contract is a Referral Source, such Contract shall comply with Applicable Law and any other applicable Board policy or resolution or administrative policy governing the entry into and administration of Contracts with Referral Sources. - 3.
+Unless an exception to this Policy applies to a particular Contract, Contract Initiators shall submit all requests to enter into Contracts in the Contracts Management System, and all requested Contracts shall be routed through the Contracts Management System for review and approval prior to the Contract's execution. - 4.
+Broward Health's Office of the General Counsel shall supervise and oversee the Contracting Process to ensure that all Contracts receive the proper reviews and approvals before the Contracts' execution. - 5.
+The Office of the General Counsel, as deemed necessary, may establish other policies and standard operating procedures to administer, implement, and interpret this Policy and that govern the oversight, administration, and review of Broward Health's Contracts. - 6.
+Unless otherwise excepted by this Policy, after the Contracting Process, all Contracts shall be executed by an Authorized Signatory and a copy of the fully executed Contract shall be stored within the proper arrangement of the Contracts Management System.

-VI.V.
 V. Exceptions

-The following two (2) exceptions apply to A Contract may be temporarily exemptcepted a District hospital, facility, department, or division from strictly adhering to the Contracting Process under the following circumstances provided such exception is consistent with and not contrary to Applicable Law:
+A Contract may be excepted from strictly adhering to the Contracting Process under the following circumstances provided such exception is consistent with and not contrary to Applicable Law:

-1. (1)-An actual or perceived threat or emergency exists or will exist whereby strictly adhering to the Contracting Process may result in (1a) a negative effect to on patient care; (2b) a threat to the life, health, welfare, or safety of patients, employees, or the public; (3c) the DistrictBroward Health failing to comply with regulatory requirements-or its CIA; (1d) severe financial consequences; or (5e) adverse effects or negative consequences to the continued operations of any DistrictBroward Health hospital, facility, department, or division.
+An actual or perceived threat or emergency exists or will exist whereby strictly adhering to the Contracting Process may result in (a) a negative effect on patient care; (b) a threat to the life, health, welfare, or safety of patients, employees, or the public; (c) Broward Health failing to comply with regulatory requirements; (d) severe financial consequences; or (e) adverse effects or negative consequences to the continued operations of any Broward Health hospital, facility, department, or division.
 A Department Authority possesses the ultimate authority to decide whether or not an actual or perceived threat or emergency exists or will exist that necessitates proceeding with the execution of a Contract without following the Contracting Process.
-To the extent such a perceived or actual threat or emergency exists or will exist, it must shall be communicated to the Department Authority Office of the General Counsel or other department or individual delegated authority by the General Counsel before proceeding forward without adhering to the Contracting Process.
-The Department Authority possesses the ultimate authority to decide whether or not a Contract may proceed forward without following the Contracting Process.
-To the extent such an exception is granted, the relevant circumstances of the perceived or actual threat or emergency and the approval of the Department Authority must be documented within the relevant Contract file in the Contracts Management System.
+To the extent such a perceived or actual threat or emergency exists or will exist, it shall be communicated to the Office of the General Counsel or other department or individual delegated authority by the General Counsel before proceeding forward without adhering to the Contracting Process.
 In such circumstances, Broward Health shall endeavor to conduct necessary reviews contemporaneously with the execution of such a Contract that is executed outside of the Contracting Process, and following the Contract's execution, such Contract shall be stored in the Contracts Management System.